jxhnlcs/AutoForce_Challenge/README.md

 # BMW X1 2021 sDrive25i Website
-Challenge proposed for the vacancy of Database Trainee by the company AutoForce
+Challenge proposed for the vacancy of Base Kepper Trainee by the company AutoForce

 Link to access: https://auto-force-challenge.vercel.app